gm1wkr/gm1wkr/README.md

 ### Python
 [![Python][Python-pic]][Python-url] [![Flask][Flask-pic]][Flask-url] [![Postgres][Postgres-pic]][Postgres-url]

 I enjoy Python imensly!
 I have been writing bad but functional python code as an amateur for a few years, mostly to experiment with sensors and raspberry Pis.
 CodeClan allowed me to level up these basic skills and introduced me to the delights of OOP.
 I love Python because it can be used to quickly test a prototype or learn something new while still being an exceedingly capable language on the backend and front-end.
-I now hope to spend some time learning how to leverage Python and associated libraries like Flask and Jinja2 templating.
+Currently, I am enjoying spending some time learning how to leverage Python and associated libraries like Flask and Jinja2 templating and introding myself to PEP8 and the wider Zen of Python.

 ### JavaScript